ruizhang-ai/EA_for_KG/README.md

 1. List all candidate predicate alignments by extracting all pairs of predicates from two KGs.
 2. To compute the predicate similarity, we use `SequenceMatcher` from `difflib` in `Python`.
 Below is the sample instruction to compute predicate similarity using `SequenceMatcher`:
-   a.
-Install python-Levenshtein
+   * Install python-Levenshtein
       ```
       pip install python-Levenshtein
       ```
-   b.
-Compute the similarity of all possible predicate pairs between two KGs.
+   * Compute the similarity of all possible predicate pairs between two KGs.
 To compute the similarity, you can use the following command:
       ```
       import difflib
       ...